a-rich/DJ-Tools/docs/how_to_guides/spotify_playlist_from_upload.md

 ## Why create Spotify playlists from other users' uploads?
 You're probably using DJ Tools to manage a shared track collection with friends who have a similar taste in music.
 Despite this, we all have our own style and don't necessarily want to indiscriminately sync every track that every other user syncs to the Beatcloud.

 The purpose of this feature is to allow you to build a Spotify playlist from the tracks a user uploads so that they can be previewed and filtered for compatibility with your mixing style.
-Once this playlist has been filtered down a bit, you can then run the [download music](sync_beatcloud.md#downloading-music) command with the `--download-from-spotify` option to sync just the tracks that remain in the playlist.
+Once this playlist has been filtered down a bit, you can then run the `--download-spotify-playlist` option to sync just the tracks that remain in the playlist.

 ## How it's done
 1. Ensure that other users of your Beatcloud instance have the `DISCORD_URL` option set to this webhook URL; otherwise you won't